COSC310-Team12/ToDoList/README.md

 ### Features that use open-source libraries to improve the functionality of the system

 #### Added tags - New feature 1
 - users can now classify their tasks using tags.
 Tags are implemented using, among others the AndroidX Library.
 Tags improve our system because they give the user the option to categorize their tasks.
-We used a library called RecyclerView for implenting the list of active tags on a task.
+We used a library called RecyclerView for implementing the list of active tags on a task.
 This one of the libraries available in the Android library, but it was a steep learning curve to be able use it.
 Many hours were spent by multiple team members in order to understand how to use RecyclerView.
 <img src="https://user-images.githubusercontent.com/77898527/200717171-08738099-3592-425b-9bb1-6eaeb21d4fd5.png" alt="addTags" width="100"/>

 #### Added context menu - New feature 2